UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 # Extended macro engine

 Extended macro engine is developed on kareltucek/firmware and occasionally merged into the stock firmware.
-However, just some of its features are available in stock firmware by default (mostly just `printStatus` and `set` commands).
-Full engine can be built using either `make-release.js --extendedMacros` or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS` or enabled by `set macroEngine.extendedCommands 1` or obtained at https://github.com/kareltucek/firmware/releases/.
-Needless to say, extended commands are not officially supported.
-These commands are also not thoroughly tested, and are more likely to be removed or reshaped in the future.
+The extended macro engine can be enabled by `set macroEngine.extendedCommands 1` or built using either `make-release.js --extendedMacros` or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS`.
+Otherwise, stock builds are limited to just a few commands - approximately to `set` and `printStatus`.
+The extended features are not thoroughly tested, and are more likely to be removed or reshaped in the future.

 The extended engine implements:
 - macro commands for most features of the keyboard